danifuertes/top_transformer/README.md

-# Routing Problems for Multiple Cooperative UAVs using Transformers
+# Solving the Team Orienteering Problem with Transformers

 ![TSP100](images/top.gif)

 ## Paper
-Solving a variant of the Orieentering Problem (OP) called the Team Orienteering Problem (TOP) with a cooperative multi-agent system based on Transformer Networks.
+Solve a variant of the Orieentering Problem (OP) called the Team Orienteering Problem (TOP) with a cooperative multi-agent system based on Transformer Networks.
 For more details, please see our [paper]().
 If this repository is useful for your work, please cite our paper: